Embedding surfaces into $S^3$ with maximum symmetry: Orbifolds and finite group actions

 (1) If $\mathcal{F}$ has no more than three singular points, every simple closed curve in $\mathcal{F}$ bounds a discal orbifold in $\mathcal{F}$.
 So $\mathcal{F}$ has no `compressing disk' and hence is spherical, and then bounds a discal 3-orbifold.

 (2) If $\mathcal{F}$ has precisely four singular points, $\mathcal{F}$ is not spherical and hence has a `compressing disk' $D$.
-Then $\partial D$ separate $\mathcal{F}$ into two discal orbifolds $D_1, D_2$, each of which contains two singular points.
+Then $\partial D$ separates $\mathcal{F}$ into two discal orbifolds $D_1, D_2$, each of which contains two singular points.
 Now $D_1\cup D$ and $D_2\cup D$ are 2-suborbifolds in $S^3/G$ each of which contains no more than three singular points; by the above argument each of them bounds a discal 3-orbifold.

 There are two cases: the discal 3-orbifold bounded by $D_1\cup D$ ($D_2\cup D$) does not intersect the interior of $D_2$ ($D_1$).
 Then the two discal 3-orbifolds meet only along $D$, and the result is clearly a handlebody orbifold; otherwise for example the discal 3-orbifold, say $V$, bounded by $D_1\cup D$ intersects the interior of $D_2$.
-Then $D_2$ is contained in $V$, which belongs to one of the five models in Figure 1.
-Then we get a handlebody orbifold with singular set contains two arcs. \end{proof}
+Then $D_2$ is contained in $V$.
+Since the preimage of $\mathcal{F}$ in $S^3$ is connect, the complement of $V$ is also a discal 3-orbifold, and we can replace $V$ by its complement.
+Then we will meet the previous case. \end{proof}

 \begin{proposition} Suppose $G$ acts on $(S^3, \Sigma_g)$.
 If $|G| > 4(g-1)$, then $\Sigma_g/G$ has underlying space $S^2$ with four singular points and bounds a handlebody orbifold, and $\Sigma_g$ bounds a handlebody.